-The amplification factor defines the amplification that the underpressures may exhibit due to transient wave effects in the joint.
-Hence, for a transient slab uplift computation, the dynamic underpressures are simply multiplied by this amplification factor to obtain fully transient values.
-The amplification factor $\Gamma$ has been computed for two different celerity-pressure relationships, corresponding to low (0-2 %) and high (5-10 %) air concentrations in the slab joints and directly defining the damping of the transients ([13]).
-For practice, $\Gamma$ amplification values of 1.35 for jet impact and 1.20 for hydraulic jumps seem plausible.
+The amplification factor Γ has been computed for two different celerity-pressure relationships, corresponding to low (0-2 %) and high (5-10 %) air concentrations in the slab joints and directly defining the damping of the transients (Bollaert, 2003).
+For practice, Γ amplification values of 1.35 for jet impact and 1.20 for hydraulic jumps have to be used.